karenjex/pgodemo/README.md

 - For a lot of our team, the experience with Postgres goes back very close to its original release to the open source community in 1996.

 ## Slide 4: Crunchy Postgres for Kubernetes
-> Establish creditability with Operators and Kubernetes
+> Establish credibility with Operators and Kubernetes

 ### Containers Background
 - For Crunchy, this journey began back in 2014 when containers were then called Cartridges.